Skip navigation

 This new performance incorporates chipaumire’s iconic sound-system, ‘a mountain of speaking wood’ broadcasting the deep bass of dub music alongside saxophone guitar and Zimbabwean mbira.
 Overseen by a wire sculpture of gadzi, the performance responds to the precarious stability of Zimbabwe’s Balancing Rocks through movement.
 It invites audiences to ponder: What is the meaning of balance?
 How do we find equilibrium?
 Are these even the right questions for our time?

-The performances will begin in Tate Modern’s East Tank, before progressing through the Tanks Lobby and into the Turbine Hall.
-Access to the whole performance will be guaranteed with a free ticket, but all visitors are invited to join and dance as the artists move through Tate Modern.
+The performances will begin in Tate Modern’s Tanks Lobby before progressing into the Turbine Hall.
+Access to the performance is free and drop-in - all visitors are invited to join and dance as the artists move through Tate Modern.

-The Infinities Commission is supported by GLASS CASTLE FOUNDATION.
-Research supported by Tate International Council.
+The Infinities Commission is supported by Glass Castle Foundation.

 nora chipaumire